datadryad/dryad-app/documentation/external_services/amazon_aws_ec2_setup.md

 SOLR setup
 ============

+SOLR should be installed on a separate machine from the Rails server!

 All of these tools are outdated.
 To make SOLR work with Dryad's old GeoBlacklight, we need to use SOLR 7 or before.
 SOLR 7 requires very old Java,